the-catalin/bomber/README.md

 A small team game that collects random points at each turn and turns the score to zero for a team when a bomb is encountered.

+Best played when displayed on a projector in the classroom.

 Check out the game here: https://asq.ro/bomber/

 ## Project setup